leopabon/getandcleandata/CODEBOOK.md

 #Codebook
 ========================================================

-For the purposes of this project, the train and the test data sets were considerated one thing.
-They probably are used to train and test an algorithm or some prediction model.
-So, it has no mean to separate a dimension to identify test and train data.

-## samsung

-This data frame has the solution for steps 1-4 of the course project.
+The tidy.txt file has the solution for steps 1-5 of the course project.
+This data set sumarizes the mean of each measure of the 79 samsung data related to mean and std agregated by activity and subject.

 It has 2 dimensions for the identification of the subject and the activity measured.